pommi/battery-planning/README.md

 It also assumes a linear charge/discharge curve (for example when calculating remaining charge/discharge capacity for part of an hour).

 It does not plan for electricity consumption in the home network.
 It can however be used to re-plan after a situation has changed as result of consumption.
 It also indicates the remaining cheapest hours without any planned action (with low_1, low_2 etc).

-# Get your API token for retrieving electricity prices.

-To get an API token (it is free):
-1. Register for an account at https://transparency.entsoe.eu/dashboard/show
-2. Send an email with subject "Restful API access" and your account email address in the body.
-3. After receipt of their confirmation, go into your account and generate your token.
-4. Copy and paste the token to replace the xxxxxx on the line indicated in the python program where it says securitytoken="xxxxxxxxxxx" (line 52).
-For the Domoticz mode copy and paste the token onto the Domoticz user variable.

 # Program internal logic